MustafaBioS/Taskmanage/README.md

 # todolist
-a django to do list !! made with django, html and css. added a few stuff !!
+a clean and simple to do list made with django where you can add your tasks and view them in a clean webpage, you can also delete the tasks you're done with !!